-There are hundreds of different types of architecture alive in this world today.
-Some of these architectural styles are hanging on by a thread while others are thriving.
-One of these types of architecture is vernacular architecture.
+Vernacular architecture is one of the most unique types of architecture in this world today.
+Other architectural styles are hanging on by a thread while those, like vernacular architecture, are thriving.

 Vernacular architecture can be hard to define because it is such a broad term overall yet specific depending on the region you are in.
 To explain this better, let’s delve deeper into what vernacular architecture means.